suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-17.md

 ## Question 11

+What are some advantages of living in a big city?

 There are several advantages of living in a big city.
 First, there are many job opportunities.
 This is because many companies are located in a big city.
 Second, it's good for children.
 A big city often has many schools.
 Therefore, children can receive/ get a better education.
 Take my cousin as example.
 She was born and grew up in a small city.
 After graduating from college, she had trouble finding a job/ she struggled to find a job.
 This is because there were few companies in her city.
 Therefore, she decided to move to a big city.
 After only a few months here, she was able to get a good job.